amazon-research/hierarchical-bayesian-analysis-with-bang/README.md

 ## License

-This library is licensed under the LICENSE NAME HERE License.
+This library is licensed under the GNU GPLv2 License.